Harrison County, Texas: Reconstruction era to present

-The Texas legislature disenfranchised most Blacks in 1901 by requiring poll taxes and authorizing white primaries (after various iterations, the latter were overturned by a U.S. Supreme Court decision in 1944).
-This disenfranchisement extended into the late 1960s, until after national civil rights legislation was passed to enforce these citizens' constitutional civil rights.
+The Texas Legislature disenfranchised most blacks in 1901 by requiring poll taxes and authorizing white primaries (after various iterations, the latter were overturned by a U.S. Supreme Court decision in 1944).
+This disenfranchisement extended into the late 1960s, until after national civil-rights legislation was passed to enforce these citizens' constitutional civil rights.

 In 1928, oil was discovered in the county.
 Its exploitation and processing made a significant contribution to the economy.
 The Great Depression of the 1930s hit the county hard, decimating the agricultural sector.
 Mobilization for World War II brought an end to the depression.
-As the defense industry built up in major cities and on the West Coast, from 1940 to 1970, a total of more than 4.5 million Blacks migrated from the South, particularly Texas, Louisiana, and Mississippi, for work and to escape continuing suppression under Jim Crow laws.
+As the defense industry built up in major cities and on the West Coast, from 1940 to 1970, more than 4.5 million blacks migrated from the South, particularly Texas, Louisiana, and Mississippi, for work and to escape continuing suppression under Jim Crow laws.
 They moved to the West Coast in the second wave of the Great Migration, attracted to new jobs in the expanding defense industry.
 The population of the county declined until 1980, when the trend reversed.
 White migration from other areas has resulted in a majority-white population.
 In the realignment of parties in the South since the late 20th century, white conservative voters in Texas have left the Democratic Party to become overwhelmingly affiliated with the Republican Party.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 916 sqmi, of which 900 sqmi is land and 16 sqmi (1.7%) is water.
+According to the U.S. Census Bureau, the county has a total area of 916 sqmi, of which 16 sqmi (1.7%) are covered by water.
 The northern and eastern parts of the county are drained to the Red River in Louisiana by Little Cypress Creek, Cypress Bayou, and Caddo Lake.
 The other third of the county is drained by the Sabine River, which forms a part of its southern boundary.
 These waterways were critical to early transportation in the county.